starenka/mailjetv3/README.md

 #### Using pagination

-Some requests (for example [GET /contact](https://dev.mailjet.com/email/reference/contacts/contact/#v3_get_contact)) has `limit` and `offset` query string parameters.
+Some requests (for example [GET /contact](https://dev.mailjet.com/email/reference/contacts/contact/#v3_get_contact)) has `limit`, `offset` and `sort` query string parameters.
 These parameters could be used for pagination.
 `limit` `int` Limit the response to a select number of returned objects.
 Default value: `10`.
 Maximum value: `1000` `offset` `int` Retrieve a list of objects starting from a certain offset.
-Combine this query parameter with Limit to retrieve a specific section of the list of objects.
+Combine this query parameter with `limit` to retrieve a specific section of the list of objects.
 Default value: `0`
+`sort` `str` Sort the results by a property and select ascending (ASC) or descending (DESC) order.
+The default order is ascending.
+Keep in mind that this is not available for all properties.
+Default value: `ID asc`
-Next example returns 40 contacts starting from 51th record:
+Next example returns 40 contacts starting from 51th record sorted by `Email` field descendally:

 ```python
 import os